 The industrial property market relies on international trade and with global borders closed to prevent the spread of Covid-19, the long-term effects of the pandemic on the industrial property market have yet to be established.
-However, in the short term, the industry has seen a surge in activity.
+However, in the short term, the industry has seen surge inactivity.

-According to Investment Property Databank (IPD), a researcher group from the UK, in 2014, South African investors made more returns on their investments in commercial real estate than investors from other countries.
+According to Investment Property Databank (IPD), a research group from the UK, in 2014, South African investors made more returns on their investments in commercial real estate than investors from other countries.

 In recent times, the rise in activity in the industrial property market can be attributed to the increasing demand for personal protective equipment (PPE), as PPE manufacturers and pharmaceutical companies seek distribution centres.